 Blogging without aim, focus, or a goal is like doing something really important but you have no freaking idea why.

-In order to not get bored, and inevitably end up quitting your blog, you need to set yourself some realistic SMART blogging goals.
+To not get bored and inevitably end up quitting your blog, you need to set yourself some realistic SMART blogging goals.

 How do you do that exactly?

-Check out my Ultimate Blog Planner workbook to help you with SMART goal setting.
+Check out my Ultimate Pro Blog Planner workbook to help you set SMART goals that will keep you on the path towards success and not want to quit your blog.

 Slow traffic growth is another huge factor in why bloggers quit.

 When I started Magnet4Blogging in 2013, I was getting hardly any traffic.
-Maybe 10 or 20 visits per day at the most, and it pretty much stayed like that for six months or so.
+Maybe 10 or 20 visits per day at the most, and it pretty much stayed like that for the first six to eight months.

-After my first year of being fully focused on creating lots of useful, actionable content, I began to see increases in my traffic.
+After my first year of being fully focused on creating lots of great content for my blog, I began to see growth in my traffic.

-If your goal is to increase traffic, that’s OK, but don’t be put off when you see slow traffic growth, it actually does take time.
+If your goal is to grow your traffic, that’s OK; that’s a good goal to aim for.
+But don’t be put off when you see slow traffic growth.
+It actually does take time.

 Traffic was just an afterthought, for me anyway.